Indonesia's Merapi volcano spews hot clouds, 500 evacuate

 Indonesia’s Merapi volcano spews hot clouds, 500 evacuateNew

-JAKARTA, Indonesia (AP) — Indonesia’s Mount Merapi volcano has spewed avalanches of hot clouds and more than 500 residents have been evacuated from its fertile slopes as Mount Merapi’s volcanic activity increased.
-Fog meant the initial eruption was not visually observed, but researchers estimated the hot clouds spread less than a kilometer from the crater.
-The geological authority had raised the alert level of Mount Merapi to the second-highest level in November after sensors picked up increasing activity.
+YOGYAKARTA, Indonesia (AP) — Indonesia’s Mount Merapi volcano has spewed avalanches of hot clouds and hundreds of residents have been evacuated from its slopes. the morning eruption was obscured by fog, but columns of hot clouds continued erupting from the crater throughout the day.
+The alert level of Merapi was raised to the second-highest level in November after sensors picked up increasing activity.
 About a quarter million people live within 6 miles of the volcano.